arteaga7/AI-Assistant-Ollama-Mistral-Llama2/README.md

 # AI-Assistant-Ollama-Mistral-Llama2
-AI-Assistant using Deepseek-r1, Mistral and Llama2 models runing locally on the Ollama server.
+In this repository, an AI-Assistant is created, implementing Deepseek-r1, Mistral or Llama 2 models running locally on the Ollama server without internet connexion.

 ## 🚀 Installation